 Perhaps my quest for verticality makes this a style now.
 I need more weather and more oak tree introverts to build a bigger portfolio of these wonderful spots.

 Granite Mountain, as it sits to the North, is always the beneficiary of beautiful sidelight.
 Add a storm and the results are beautiful.
 This is one of the best spots along Sunrise Highway.
 It’s appreciated by some, missed by many, and taken for granted by even more.
 A few of my friends have made excellent images of this mountain.
 This photograph is but one of many I have enjoyed.
+I considered omitting it from my Favorite Photographs of 2019 because I have so many images from this location, but I could resist.

 Now, while I enjoyed making the image, I did not enjoy the aftermath.
 You see, it had just rained, so you couldn’t really tell the difference between undisturbed soil and an ant hill.
 I finally realized I was standing on an ant hill, but that was because I was bit simultaneously by 7 fire ants.
 The ants are no longer with us, I must apologize.
 I was quite surprised by how painful they were, and the itching was with me for several days.
 Not fun.
 Please don’t let me photograph where there are Bullet Ants.